yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - Thus if you select Active only and select an account containing inactive children, it will include inactive balances
   - When using AutoSum in this situation you will get a warning on screen
   - You will also see a small (3 vertical bars) icon to the right of account totals in the list window when this occurs.
-  - Inactive Securities: You can flag a security as inactive by unticking the 'Show on summary page' box on a security in the MD/Tools/Securities menu.
+  - Inactive Securities: You can flag a security as inactive by un-ticking the 'Show on summary page' box on a security in the MD/Tools/Securities menu.
 This will then treat this security in ALL investment accounts as INACTIVE.